 If you are new to web development, the easiest way is through a simple table interface.
 This is not the preferred method, but rather the easiest to achieve a streaming setup that includes the chat and video player in the same area.

 Below is an example code set to a fixed size of 890 pixels, although dimensions can be changed based on your site.
 You would have to replace the parts in brackets with your Dacast and chat embed codes:

 <table border=”0″ width=”890″ cellspacing=”0″ cellpadding=”0″>

 <td align=”center” width=”250″>[Chat Client Embed Code Here]</td>

-We encourage feedback on this article.
 If you are using a different chat service that you like, please feel free to mention it below.
 We will test it out and add it to the list.
-Leave us a comment and we’ll try to get back to you!

 For regular tips and exclusive offers for live streaming, sign up for our LinkedIn group.
 Thanks for reading, and good luck with your streaming!